redhat-cne/spec/event_spec.md

 - `Boolean` - a boolean value of "true" or "false".
   - String encoding: a case-sensitive value of `true` or `false`.
 - `Integer` - A whole number in the range -2,147,483,648 to +2,147,483,647
   inclusive.
-This is the range of a signed, 32-bit, twos-complement encoding.
+This is the range of a signed, 32-bit, two's-complement encoding.
   Event formats do not have to use this encoding, but they MUST only use `Integer` values in this range.
   - String encoding: Integer portion of the JSON Number per